CDRH/datura/docs/3_manage/post_omeka_html.md

 ### Error you might run into (for developers)
-Sometimes it will return error code 422 (unprocessable content) or error code 500.
+Sometimes running the script will return error code 422 (unprocessable content) or error code 500.
 These error messages can be investigated in the Omeka S logs found on the admin page.
-Check them against the Omeka S source code found in GitHub.
+To investigate the errors, you can check the stack traces in these logs against the Omeka S source code found in GitHub.
 (Note that the base Omeka code, powering the website, is in PHP).
-- It expects a full URL, not a local file path, in "o:source" which is set when you post media items.
+- The ingested expects a full URL, not a local file path, in "o:source", which is set when you post media items.
-- A malformed URL may cause error that are unable to connect.
-Make sure that it includes slashes in the proper places
+- A malformed URL may cause an error that the script is unable to connect to a server.
+Make sure that it includes slashes in the proper places.
-- Internal SQL errors are likely also caused by sending bad data, not corresponding to formats set above
+- Internal SQL errors are likely also caused by sending bad data, not corresponding to the designated format.
-- There is a known issue where Omeka throws an errors when deleting media items and unlinking them
+- There is a known issue where Omeka S raises an error when deleting media items and unlinking them, even though the action is performed successfully.
+- Forbidden (403) errors may indicate that API credentials are missing or incorrect